 A Couple of Pointers When Creating/Updating Listings

 - Be accurate and consistent.
 If you have a registered business name, use that as your business name in all cases.
-Some of these sites will verify your information with public business registration data, and consistency will help your search ranking.
+Use the same spacing, capitalization, and punctuation.
+Some sites will verify your information with public business registration data, and consistency will help directories know they’re all talking about the same business, and that consistency helps your search ranking.

 - Citations – citations are references to your business that include your business name and some sort of geographic identifier, like a phone number or street address.
 Citations are one of the signals Google uses to determine ranking for local listings.